 For further information about the project, click here.

-On 29 May at the World Indigenous Network conference in Australia, we are pleased to launch a new resource to support capacity of Indigenous Peoples and Local Communities in their conservation practices.
+In May 2013, a toolkit designed to support capacity of Indigenous Peoples and Local Communities in their conservation practices was launched at the World Indigenous Network conference in Australia.
 Over 100 tools are described in this toolkit, and 16 case studies from around the world provide examples of how communities are already using tools or approaches in their work.
 Please download this PDF to learn more.

 Indigenous and Community Conserved Areas (ICCAs) are natural sites, resources, habitats and associated biodiversity conserved in a voluntary and self-directed way through community values, practices, rules and institutions.
 For hundreds of years, indigenous people and local communities have been a crucial part of bio-cultural conservation.
 (World Parks Congress Recommendation V26, 2003).
 Learn more